Ajith Kumar: 1999–2008

-During 2006, Ajith returned from his hiatus by appearing in P. Vasu's Paramasivan for which he had lost twenty kilograms to portray the lead role.
+During 2006, Kumar returned from his hiatus by appearing in P. Vasu's Paramasivan for which he had lost twenty kilograms to portray the lead role.
 The film enjoyed a moderate success, scoring over Vijay's Aathi, which also released in the same week, at the box office.
-Critics from The Hindu stated that Ajith looked "trim and taut" in the film with "only his eyes seeming to have lost some of its sparkle", following the major weight loss.
-Furthermore, for Paramasivan and his two other projects in 2006, Ajith sported long hair, which was being grown for Bala's project Naan Kadavul, which Ajith eventually opted out of.
-Similarly, his next film, AVM Productions's, Thirupathi, directed by Perarasu performed above average business at the box office, despite garnering poor reviews, with Rediff critics citing that the film is "anything but sensible", but that Ajith "salvages the situation with a spirited performance".
-Ajith summed up a successful comeback by the release of his long-delayed action drama Varalaru, which went on to become his third biggest success after Vaalee and Villain.
-The K. S. Ravikumar film co-starring Asin and Kanika, which was in production for nearly two years, portrayed Ajith in a triple role with one of them being a classical Bharatanatyam dancer, with his portrayal of his three roles being critically praised.
-Moreover, the film earned Ajith his third Filmfare Award for Best Actor – Tamil.
+Critics from The Hindu stated that Kumar looked "trim and taut" in the film with "only his eyes seeming to have lost some of its sparkle", following the major weight loss.
+Furthermore, for Paramasivan and his two other projects in 2006, Kumar sported long hair, which was being grown for Bala's project Naan Kadavul, which Ajith eventually opted out of.
+Similarly, his next film, AVM Productions's, Thirupathi, directed by Perarasu performed above average business at the box office, despite garnering poor reviews, with Rediff critics citing that the film is "anything but sensible", but that Kumar "salvages the situation with a spirited performance".
+Kumar summed up a successful comeback by the release of his long-delayed action drama Varalaru, which went on to become his third biggest success after Vaalee and Villain.
+The K. S. Ravikumar film co-starring Asin and Kanika, which was in production for nearly two years, portrayed Kumar in a triple role with one of them being a classical Bharatanatyam dancer, with his portrayal of his three roles being critically praised.
+Moreover, the film earned Kumar his third Filmfare Award for Best Actor – Tamil.
 In 2007, media reports hinted that the actor would do a project with Shankar.
 Ajith's first release in 2007, Aalwar, became a debacle at the box office, with his previous film still continuing to run in theatres even after Aalwar had stopped its brief theatrical run.
 Kireedam, a remake of the 1989 National Award-winning Malayalam film of the same name, was released to positive reviews, with the film also becoming a moderate success.

-Ajith then starred in Billa, a remake of the 1980 Rajinikanth-starrer of the same name.
-The Vishnuvardhan-directorial fetched critical praise for Ajith, becoming a trend-setter for stylish art direction and cinematography in India.
+Kumar then starred in Billa, a remake of the 1980 Rajinikanth-starrer of the same name.
+The Vishnuvardhan-directorial fetched critical praise for Kumar, becoming a trend-setter for stylish art direction and cinematography in India.
 Billa, yet again, featured Ajith in a dual role, one of a notorious don whilst the other played an ordinary person who had to act as the don, following the former's death.
 Billa also earned him his sixth nomination for the Filmfare Award for Best Actor – Tamil.
-After Billa, Ajith appeared in the film, Ayngaran International's production Aegan, directed by choreographer Raju Sundaram.
+After Billa, Kumar appeared in the film, Ayngaran International's production Aegan, directed by choreographer Raju Sundaram.
 The film, a remake of the 2004 Hindi comedy Main Hoon Na, received mixed reviews and was a failure at the box office.